 1. Sign up to be a volunteer baker/decorator.
 The exact dates and times for volunteers will be announced soon.
 Right now you can let me know you’re interested, and I’ll keep you in the loop.

 2. Take a gingerbread decorating class.
 Want to make your own gingerbread house?
 I’ll be teaching a class or two on gingerbread techniques.
 A portion of the proceeds from these classes will help offset the material costs of building the gingerbread block.

 3. Bid on a finished gingerbread masterpiece!
 Once we’ve displayed our creations, we’re going to auction them off.
 If you can make it to Brooklyn to pick up your gingerbread house, you can place a bid!
-All profits will be donated to City Harvest.
+All profits will be donated to a New York based food charity.

 4. Help spread the word to other gingerbread-loving New Yorkers.
 Tweet, post, link–spread the gingerbread love!